viplav77/Neural-Network-Implementation-on-FPGA/VHDL (Vivado)/read.md

 ## not_gate.vhd:
 This VHDL file implements a digital logic component that performs an inversion of its input signal.

-## Vivado.jpg
+## Vivado.png
-Vivado design shows the block design created in the vivado environment.
+Vivado design.png shows the block design created in the vivado environment.